ON THE WRIST: Grand Seiko SBGM221

 30m Water Resistance

-In recent years, I’ve been giving a serious thought to what would my grail watch be (the final one, hopefully).
+In recent years, I’ve been giving serious thought to what my grail watch will be (the final one, hopefully).
 Given it will be the last one to call it a day, it should be made by one of these companies; Audemars, Lange, Patek or Vacheron.
 One more trait it must possess is having a metal bracelet so it can liberate some duty off the Air King.